xtclang/xvm/javatools/README.md

 set of Java classes that implement the Ecstasy lexer, parser, compiler, IR, runtime, etc.

-This project uses the library produced by the "utils" project, and the `implicit.x` resource file from the "ecstasy" project.
+This project uses the library produced by the "javatools_utils" project, and the `implicit.x` resource file from the "ecstasy" project.

 Long term, this project will be used to help support IDE